Honda Fit Insurance Rates

 Rates are averaged for all Honda Fit models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for More Affordable Honda Fit Insurance
+How to Find the Cheapest Honda Fit Insurance

-The following is a summary of the data covered in the above illustrations.
+The next list is a recap of the concepts that were covered in the charts and tables above.

 Wondering why are Hondas expensive to insure?
 If your rates are high, it’s likely because of your age or driving record.
 If you want to know what are the cheapest cars to insure for your age and driving record, shop around for rates.